-The 11-inch MacBook Air is Apple's least expensive laptop - its entry-level system, if you will, and the only Apple laptop with a retail price under $1,000 (admittedly, only by $1).
+The 11-inch MacBook Air is Apple's least expensive laptop - its entry-level system, if you will.
 For that, you get a system equipped with an 11.6-inch display (measured diagonally) that can display 1366 x 768 pixels natively.
 You also get 4 GB of RAM and 128 GB of flash storage.
 You can double the storage capacity for another $200.

 With their lids closed, both MacBook Air model rise barely more than half an inch above the table.
 Tapered from front to back, they're 0.11 inches at their lowest point and 0.68 at their highest.
 The 11-inch model is less than a foot wide (11.8 inches) and the 13-inch model is 12.8 inches wide.
 The 11-inch is lighter by slightly more than half a pound - 2.38 pounds, compared to the 13-inch's 2.96 pounds.